“I do not want my new works to be generated in a market or audience of any kind.” – Vincent Gallo

 “I started to think of films in different ways,” Korine said.
 “When I really thought about it, what I remembered about great films, what moved me most, were specific scenes and characters.
 I never really cared about plot or narrative drive.

-“So, with Gummo, I wanted to make a film that consisted entirely of scenes and characters, so that you could stick your hand into it blindfolded and pull out any scene and get something from it.”
+“So, with Gummo, I wanted to make a film that consisted entirely of scenes and characters so that you could stick your hand into it blindfolded and pull out any scene and get something from it.”
+It’s a landmark cultural reference point for any budding filmmaker of the day and deserves recognition.

 Buffalo ’66 (Vincent Gallo – 1998)